caraya/personal-blog/content/blog/migrating-from-wordpress-to-eleventy-part-2.md

 : It needs a second plugin ([PostHTML](https://posthtml.org/)) to actually insert the attributes into the links

 [eleventy-plugin-metagen](https://www.npmjs.com/package/eleventy-plugin-metagen)
 : This will generate all the metatags that I need to be able to post on social media.
-I'm still not 100% sure that this is an immediate need or a "nice to have"
+: I'm still not 100% sure that this is an immediate need or a "nice to have" : I'm also not sure how to best implement this

 [eleventy-plugin-schema](https://www.npmjs.com/package/@quasibit/eleventy-plugin-schema)
 : This plugin will generate [JSON-LD](https://json-ld.org/) structured data for different content items, theoretically making it easier for search engines to discover the content and providing richer search experiences for people who land on our site.